-Learn about viscosity by making your own leprechaun slime complete with gold flakes!
+Learn about viscosity by making leprechaun slime complete with gold flakes!

 Make a Leprechaun Trap

-Bust out your STEM hats and get to planning how you are going to catch your very own leprechaun.
+This is one of our favorite St. Patrick's day activities for preschoolers.
+Bust out your STEM hats and plan how you are going to catch your very own leprechaun.
 Start with a shoebox and see where the imagination takes you!